sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 - S3 Storage Classes
 - Data Encryption at rest and in transit

+## 6 Strategies of Migration
+When migrating applications to the cloud, six of the most common migration strategies that you can implement are:
+- Rehosting
+- Replatforming
+- Refactoring/Re-Architecting
+- Repurchasing
+- Retaining
+- Retiring

+### Rehosting
+Rehosting also known as **“lift-and-shift”** involves moving applications without changes.

+In the scenario of a large legacy migration, in which the company is looking to implement its migration and scale quickly to meet a business case, the majority of applications are rehosted.

+### Replatforming
+Replatforming, also known as **“lift, tinker, and shift,”** involves making a few cloud optimizations to realize a tangible benefit.

+Optimization is achieved **without** changing the core architecture of the application i.e. you are not touching any core code in the process, and no new dev efforts are involved here.

+*For example*, you could take your existing MySQL database and replatform it onto RDS MySQL, without any code changes at all.
+Or even consider upgrading to Amazon Aurora.
+This gives significant benefit to your DBA team as well as improved performance without any code changes.

+### Refactoring
+Refactoring (also known as **re-architecting**) involves reimagining how an application is architected and developed by using cloud-native features.

+Refactoring is driven by a **strong business need to add features, scale, or performance** that would otherwise be difficult to achieve in the application’s existing environment.

+**Dramatic changes** to your architecture can be very beneficial to your enterprise but this will come at the **highest initial cost** in terms of planning and human effort.

+### Repurchasing
+**Repurchasing** involves **moving from a traditional license to a software-as-a-service** model i.e. it involves replacing an existing application with a cloud-based version, such as software found in AWS Marketplace.

+This is common for companies looking to **abandon legacy software vendors** and get a fresh start as part of migration.

+*For example*, a business might choose to implement the repurchasing strategy by migrating from a customer relationship management (CRM) system to Salesforce.com.
+The total upfront expense of the step therefore goes up, but the potential benefits could be substantial.

+### Retaining
+Retaining consists of keeping applications that are critical for the business in the source environment.
+This might include applications that are **about to be deprecated**, and **require major refactoring before they can be migrated**, or, work that can be postponed until a later time.

+### Retiring
+Retiring is the process of removing applications that are no longer needed.
+Some parts of your enterprise IT portfolio are just no longer needed.
+We found as much as 10% to 20% of companies’ application portfolios include applications that are no longer being used or already have replacements live and functional.
+Using the AWS migration plan as the opportunity to actually end-of-life these applications can save significant cost and effort for your team.
+Sometimes you just have to turn off the lights.

 ## AWS Snow Family Overview
+- The AWS Snow Family is a collection of physical devices that help to physically transport up to exabytes of data into and out of AWS.

-- The AWS Snow Family is a service that helps customers who need to run operations in austere, non-data center environments, and in locations where there's no consistent network connectivity.
+- The AWS Snow Family is a service that helps customers who need to **run operations** in austere, **non-data center environments**, and **in locations where there's no consistent network connectivity**.

-- You can use these devices to locally and cost-effectively access the storage and compute power of the AWS Cloud in places where an internet connection might not be an option.
+- You can use these devices to locally and cost-effectively *access* the storage and compute power of the AWS Cloud in places where an *internet connection might not be an option*.
 - Highly-secure, portable devices to **collect and process data at the edge**, and **migrate data into and out of AWS**
     ![Alt text](image-123.png)